counternote/counternote/README.md

         | ma.ma ma.ma ma.ma ma.ma |
     —————————————————————————————————

-# Stacks, Spans, Strands, and Knits
+# Stacks, Strands, and Knits

 That’s nice and all for monophonic instruments, but what about things like the piano and guitar?
 There are a few ways of dealing with many voices.
 One is by using *stacks* — multiple lines of notes in the same *bar*.